-It is estimated that tens of thousands of people were convicted of being witches and executed by hanging, burning or drowning during the the fifteenth, sixteenth and seventeenth centuries.
+It is estimated that tens of thousands of people were convicted of being witches and executed by hanging, burning or drowning during the fifteenth, sixteenth and seventeenth centuries.

 Most supposed witches were usually old women, and invariably poor.
 Any who were unfortunate enough to be crone-like, snaggle-toothed and sunken-cheeked were assumed to possess the Evil Eye.
-If they also had a cat, red hair, the ‘devil’s mark’ or being left-handed, it was a further proof.
+If they also had a cat, red hair, the ‘devil’s mark’ or being left-handed, it was further proof.
 Many unfortunate women were condemned to this sort of evidence and hanged after undergoing appalling torture.